isomerpages/moe-cjc/news/2023/_posts/2023-11-15-post-CJC World Philosophy Day Essay Writing Competition 2023.md

 NOTE: Include, where appropriate, possible creative solutions.

 Submit your essay in hard copy as a Word Document.
-(Times New Roman, font size 12)
+(Times New Roman, font size 12) to Mr David Fahy's pigeon hole (C2)
 Indicate on the cover page: Name in full; Identity Number, and Tutorial Group
 Declaration – state: ‘This essay is my own work’ – and sign
-Submit via email to david_laurence_fahy@moe.edu.sg

 Submission Date: Friday 12th January, 2024.

-Teacher-in-Charge: Mr. David L Fahy, English Department, CJC